madhuv-sharma/ocr-flask-api/README.md

-# ocr-flask-api
+# Canadian Driving Licenses' OCR Flask API

-I had created an OCR for Canadian Driving Licences, which first checked whether the input image is valid or not.
+I had created an OCR for Canadian Driving Licenses, which first checked whether the input image is valid or not.
 If valid, it returned a JSON object which contained assorted data of all the information contained in the license:

     First Name
     Sur Name